 There’s a new herd in town – the Schoonebeek Heath sheep!

 Say hello to Wester-Amstel's newest residents - the Schoonebeek Heath sheep.
-To find out more about these fluffy creatures and their shepherd Regina Kouprie, click this link.
+To find out more about these fluffy creatures and their shepherd Regina Kouprie, click here.

 p.s.
 In the late autumn and winter the sheep are not at Wester-Amstel.
 They come back once the grass starts growing.